Composing in-apps

 Step 4.
 Save and activate

-To save your changes, hit the Save button at the bottom of the in-app composition page.
-By default, in-apps are not active, which means nobody will see them.
+To save your changes, hit the Save button at the bottom of the popup composition page.
+By default, popups are not active, which means nobody will see them.

-To activate an in-app, hit the activation button of your in-app in the list of in-apps:
+To activate an popup, hit the activation button of your popup in the list of popups